enkidevs/curriculum/generative-ai/machine-learning/learn-by-chasing-a-reward/what-is-reinforcement-learning.md

 The goal of reinforcement learning is to maximize rewards and minimize punishments.

+???

 - True
 - False

 ---
 ## Revision

-The goal of ??? is to maximize rewards and minimize punishments.
+The goal of ??? learning is to maximize rewards and minimize punishments.

 - reinforcement
 - supervised